plmgrnb/plmgrnb/README.md

-I'm an environmental engineer, computational designer and developer in no specific order.
-I'm into digital architecture, automation, data and blockchains.
+I'm an architectural engineer, computational designer and software developer in no specific order.
+I'm into digitalization of architecture, automation of art, and data-driven design.
 Here's a collection of what I'm working on.

 Find me everywhere here: linktr.ee/plmgrnb